 This is just what it sounds like – ferments that use chopped or shredded vegetables similar to and including sauerkraut.
 Salt is mixed and massaged into the vegetables to extract the natural juices.
 The natural juices and salt combine to create a brine-like solution which helps preserve the ferment.
 Examples include sauerkraut, kimchi, and coleslaw.

 Brine-based fermentation is used for larger and firmer vegetables that cannot have the juices extracted from them.
-The vegetables are sliced into small pieces, and then submereged in a brine made out of salt and water.
+The vegetables are sliced into small pieces, and then submerged in a brine made out of salt and water.
 Vegetables used with this technique include cucumbers, bell peppers, carrot sticks, cauliflower, and radishes.

 This includes salsa, soup, hot sauce, and other condiments.
 Yes, you can ferment all of those things!
 These ferments can’t be submerged in a brine, since they’re already liquid.
 The solution is to stir or shake the ferments twice or more daily.
 Liquid ferments are a little different than the two above, so make sure to follow the recipe.